 Ongoing surveys started in May 2004.
 Three to four cruises are conducted annually between April and October.
-Thirty seven (37) cruises have been completed to date and 3 more cruises have been planned for 2014.
+Forty (40) cruises have been completed to date and 4 more cruises have been planned for 2015.

 You can download our Ocean Climate Indicators Status Report or read our synopsis below.

-Sea surface temperature (cold = blue, warm = red) measured by the NOAA buoy near Bodega Bay showed cold temperatures for most months in 2013.
+Sea surface temperature (cold = blue, warm = red) measured by the NOAA buoy near Bodega Bay showed warm temperatures for most months in 2014.
 In 2004, sea surface temperatures were relatively warm but close to the long-term averages.
 Warm temperatures were observed in 2005-06, followed by cold surface temperatures in 2007-09.
-Sea surface temperatures in 2010 were warm early in the year and cold for all other months, and temperatures have remained relatively cold since.
+Sea surface temperatures in 2010 were warm early in the year and cold for all other months, and temperatures have remained relatively cold until mid-2014.

 Pacific-scale climate indices have shown great variability in ocean conditions since the start of our research in 2004.
-Overall, results from 2013 showed a normal yet warming ocean state.
+Overall, results from 2014 showed a warm ocean state.
 From 2005 to 2009, PDO and NPGO were following opposite trends; a positive PDO and negative NPGO values indicated poor ocean conditions in 2005-06, while a negative PDO and positive NPGO indicated productive ocean conditions in 2007-08.
-Since mid-2009, both PDO and NPGO have been following relatively parallel trends; a positive PDO and NPGO indicated productive ocean conditions during 2010, despite the year being deemed an El Niño year.
-These indices showed signs of diverging in mid-2012, but by mid-2013, the indices were converging towards “normal” values again.
+Beginning in mid-2009, both PDO and NPGO have been following relatively parallel trends; a positive PDO and NPGO indicated productive ocean conditions during 2010, despite the year being deemed an El Niño year.
+These indices showed signs of diverging in mid-2012, but by late 2013, the indices had converged and were indicating warm conditions.

 Strong upwelling = more zooplankton

-Zooplankton community composition results are not yet available for late 2011 and all of 2012-13, but results to date illustrate the effects of improved ocean conditions on overall zooplankton abundance, with low abundances in poor ocean condition years (2004-06), followed by a significant increase in zooplankton abundance in 2007-08 (particularly for copepods and euphausiids [also known as krill]).
-Zooplankton abundance appeared to decline again in mid-2009 and remained low into early 2010.
-Since then, zooplankton abundance has increased, especially for the preliminary results we have for 2011.
+Zooplankton community composition results are not yet available for late 2012 and all of 2013-14, but results to date illustrate the effects of improved ocean conditions on overall zooplankton abundance, with low abundances in periods of warmer ocean conditions (2004-06, late 2009, early 2010) and increased zooplankton abundance (particularly for copepods and euphausiids [also known as krill]) in colder ocean periods (2007-08, late 2010, 2011-12).

 Strong upwelling = more adult krill and fatty copepods